Introduction

 Identifying and fixing JavaScript type errors is essential for maintaining the integrity and functionality of your code.
 These type errors are a common category of JavaScript errors that developers encounter.
 Here are some strategies for effectively handling these errors:

-1. Use Debugging Tools: JavaScript development environments, such as browser consoles or integrated development environments (IDEs), often provide error messages that indicate the specific type of error, including JavaScript errors, and their location in the code.
-Pay close attention to these error messages to identify and resolve type errors.
+- Check Variable Types: The popular JavaScript development tools, integrated development environments (IDEs) and browser consoles, often provide error messages that identify the precise type of issue—including JavaScript errors—and the location in the code that is causing it.
+Take particular note of these error messages in order to identify and resolve type errors.

 By implementing these strategies, developers can significantly reduce the occurrence of JavaScript errors, particularly type errors, ensuring a more robust and error-free codebase.